The Shadow of Lightning Ridge: Production

 The script was clearly inspired by Zorro, which Bess Meredyth later adapted in The Mark of Zorro (1940).
 After reading the script and seeing the stunts he was required to perform, Baker reportedly went out and insured himself for £5,000.

+Lucas said he wanted to give Baker a different acting challenge to The Man from Kangaroo.

 Bernice Vere was a discovery of Baker's.
 She was signed to a 12-month contract.

 Shooting took place in early 1920 in the bush near Sydney, at Bulli Pass and Loddon Falls and at a studio built by E.J.
 Carroll at Palmerston near Waverly.

 A highlight of the film was Snowy Baker on horseback jumping 40 metres off a cliff.

 Baker used a stuntman for some of the more dangerous scenes.

 Reception

 Critical

 The trade paper Everyone's said: